MarkWattsBoomi/ModalDialog/README.md

 If it's a Tag then it must be attached to the container in the metadata.

+### closeOutcome

+Either the name of an outcome connected to any child outcomes component which should be triggered when the top right close button is pressed.

+If this attribute is ommitted then the close button is not displayed.

 ## Outcomes

-Add an outcomes component inside the container and name it "ModalOutcomes".
+Add one or more outcomes component(s) inside the container or anywhere in the child hierarchy.

-Any outcomes defined and attached to this outcomes component will be rendered as buttons on the dialog.
+Any outcomes defined and attached to these outcomes components will be rendered as buttons on the dialog.

 !!!
 You are responsible to use an operator on these outcomes to set the boolean display value !!!

+!!!
+Beware the save mode when on the outcomes.
+Save changes will cause page rules to trigger on potentially hidden fields which
+    may prevent the outcome triggering !!!

 ### Outcome Properties